 The Columbia is a large tidewater glacier, flowing directly into the sea.
 When British explorers first surveyed it in 1794, its nose—or terminus—extended south to the northern edge of Heather Island, a small island near the mouth of Columbia Bay.
 The glacier held that position until 1980, when it began a rapid retreat that continues today.

 These false-color images, captured by Landsat satellites, show how the glacier and the surrounding landscape has changed since 1986.
 The images were collected by similar sensors—the Thematic Mapper (TM), the Enhanced Thematic Mapper Plus (ETM+), and the Operational Land Imager (OLI)—on four different Landsat satellites (4, 5, 7, and 8).

-The Landsat images above combine short wave-infrared, near-infrared, and green portions of the electromagnetic spectrum.
-With this combination of wavelengths, snow and ice appears bright cyan, vegetation is green, clouds are white or light orange, and the open ocean is dark blue.
+The Landsat images above combine shortwave-infrared, near-infrared, and green portions of the electromagnetic spectrum.
+With this combination of wavelengths, snow and ice appears bright cyan, vegetation is green, clouds are white or light orange, and open water is dark blue.
 Exposed bedrock is brown, while rocky debris on the glacier’s surface is gray.

 Over the past three decades, the terminus had retreated more than 20 kilometers (12 miles) to the north, moving past Terentiev Lake and Great Nunatak Peak.
 In some years, the terminus retreated more than a kilometer, though the pace has been uneven.
 The movement of the terminus stalled between 2000 and 2006, for example, because the Great Nunatak Peak and Kadin Peak (directly to the west) constricted the glacier’s movement and held the ice in place.